barrage/ragu-chat-api/README.md

 ## Overview

-Kappi is an application used to create chat assistants, or `agents` for short.
-Together with [chonkit](https://git.barrage.net/llmao/chonkit), it is a fully featured application for creating RAG(Retrieval augmented generation) pipelines.

-### Rag

-Powerful as they are, LLM(Large language model)s are limited by the information they receive in the training data.
-Fine-tuning is one technique where one can adjust the weights and biases of the neural net of an LLM by passing custom data to them to make them more fit for the task in hand.
-The problem with fine-tuning is that these models are very large and have been trained on enormous data sets, so one would theoretically need a lot of fine-tuning data just to barely scratch the surface of an LLM's "behaviour".

-By using RAG, we can provide LLMs the additional information they need to correctly respond to prompts with as little hallucinations as possible.

-### Agents

-An agent can be thought of as the combination of an LLM and its provider, its embedding model and its provider, and its vector collections.
-It also holds the context formatting configuration, which dictates how the LLM will be prompted.

-An *LLM* is a neural net designed to generate text.
-An *LLM provider* is a service used for LLM inference.

-An *embedding model* is a neural net designed to transform text into arrays of floating point numbers or ***vectors***, also known as ***embeddings***.
-An *embedding provider* is a service that provides access to *embedding models*.

-A *vector collection* stores these vectors and associates the original content they represent with them.
-Every vector collection can only hold vectors of the same size, which is determined upon its creation.
-A *vector provider* is a services that provides access to a *vector database*.

-When a chat is opened, all the configuration for it is derived from the agent.

-Admin users can create agents, manage their configurations, their vector collections, and assign them avatars.

-### Chats
+Kappi is a plugin based application framework for quickly integrating with various AI models.
+It is built on top of Ktor.

+Kappi consists of two main components;
+- Core
+  The library that provides a set of abstractions for LLM interaction and agent creation.
+- Server
+  The runtime that serves as a host for plugins and is responsible for their execution.

+Kappi plugins are implementations of arbitrary features that are designed to run in the server runtime.
+They can range from small applets to full blown applications.

+## Workflows

-*Chats* are the main form of interaction between a *user* and an *agent*.
+*Workflows* are the main form of interaction between a *user* and an *agent*.
+They are introduced to Kappi via plugins.

-A chat consists of one or more message groups.
+A workflow will usually consist of one or more message groups.

+## Message groups

 *Message groups* represent a complete interaction between a user and an assistant.
-It contains the user's message, the assistant's response, and any tool calls that were made in between.
+They **always** contains the user's message, the assistant's response, and any tool calls that were made in between.

 *Messages* are encapsulated by message groups.
-Each message has a `role`, indicating to the LLM how it should process the message.
-They are the smallest building blocks of *message groups*.
+Each message has a `role`, indicating to the LLM how it should process it.
+It is guaranteed that message groups stored in the database will have a `user` message as the first one and the `assistant` message as the last one.
+Any message in a message group between these must either be an `assistant` message that is calling tools, or a `tool` message responding to the tool call.

 *Message group evaluations* are evaluations of the assistant's response.
 Evaluation is done on complete message groups in order to preserve the context of the inquiry.
+They can give you insight on how well people are reacting to an agent's responses.

-*Message attachments* are one or more instances of BLOBs sent along with messages.
+*Message attachments* are one or more instances of binary large objects (BLOB) sent along with messages.
 The types of BLOBs that can be processed is the determined by the downstream LLM as not all LLMs support them.

 ## Authorization